QCT-QxStack/QxStack_RedHat_OpenStack/README.md

-# QCT QxStack Red Hat OpenStack
+# QCT QxStack with Red Hat OpenStack Platform

 ## Overview

-The QCT QxStack Red Hat OpenStack is an optimized appliance thoroughly validated by QCT based on Red Hat OpenStack Platform:
+The QCT QxStack with Red Hat OpenStack Platform is an optimized appliance thoroughly validated by QCT based on Red Hat OpenStack Platform:

 + A robust, resilient, and high available OpenStack cloud environment for cloud services providers and enterprises.
-+ QCT one-click deployment tool for streamlined setup process.
++ QCT QxStack Auto-Deployment Tool for streamlined setup process.
 + Optimized configuration with high availability, functionality and performance.
 <br>